chasewnelson/trevolver/README.md

 ## <a name="output"></a>Output

-Depending on the options specified, **Trevolver** will output data immediately following single lines containing `//` and a descriptor.
+Depending on the options specified, **Trevolver** will output the following data:

 ### <a name="standard-output"></a>Standard Output